 7 Reasons Why What Others Think Does Not Matter

 - They have not lived your life.
 No one will ever be able to live or have the exact experiences we have in life.
 We’re all unique and are doing our best to have the life we want.
 As a result, we’ll make good and bad choices, which gives us our life experiences.

 - They may not have the knowledge, experience or qualifications to give an informed opinion.
 People are readily willing to give their opinion about something but they may not be in the best position to do so based on what they’ve learned or what they know or have done.
 Every opinion should be evaluated on its merit.

 - They don’t always know what’s best for you.
 Most times, people will give advice or share their opinion about something based on what they think will be best for us.
 In reality, what they’re doing is sharing their perspective and their model of the world, which may not necessarily match our perspective or our model of the world.

 - They may not have any consequence attached to outcomes of your decisions.
 People have lots of opinions about things and are willing to share them with anyone who will listen.
 If we accept someone’s opinion and make a decision for ourselves based of that opinion, we have to live with the consequence of that decision, not them.
 Therefore, we have to choose wisely who we listen to and what we act on.

 - They could have a different opinion next time.
 People’s opinion change as quickly as the weather or the season they’re in.
 Something they agree with one week may change the next week so we take to adhere to people’s opinions objectively and make intelligent choices.

-It can be challenging to accept that we should not care about other people’s opinions especially if we’re in environments where listening to the opinions of others is common practice.
+It’s challenging to accept we shouldn’t care about other people’s opinions, especially if we’re in environments where listening to the opinions of others is common practice.
 While we should never be rude and allow people to have their say, where appropriate, in the end, we should always do what we think will be best for us and for those who are important to us in life.
 Caring less about what others think can be extremely freeing.